 - Clean vegetation and debris away from pond edges

 - Dump out any children toys that can collect water

 Bonus Tip: Drill holes in the bottom of outdoor containers to allow water to drain on its own.

 Whenever water stands for four to seven days, mosquitoes have a chance of multiplying.
 There are certain situations, for example, backyard ponds, where the water can not be drained.
 Thankfully, you are not doomed to have mosquitoes as pets.
 The EcoPride system has discovered a biological control that can be placed in these areas that will eliminate mosquito larvae but leave fish and plants unharmed.

-For more information, contact your Lawn Coach today!
+For more information, contact your Lawn Coach today about mosquito control!